"You can't even manipulate your own body. What's left? The manipulation of everyone around you?"

 - Christopher Lee's wheelchair bound Big Bad in Once Upon A Spy.
 Bonus points for having said wheelchair equipped with missiles.

-- "Big Brain" from The Hills Have Eyes (2006) has a, well, big brain and is confined to an old-fashioned wheelchair, where he serves as the Mission Control for the other mutants.
+- "Big Brain" from The Hills Have Eyes (2006) has a, well, big brain and uses an old-fashioned wheelchair, where he serves as the Mission Control for the other mutants.

 - The killer in Midnight Movie has a foot so fucked up it it sometimes looks like he's walking on his ankle.
 Unfortunately for the other characters, it doesn't seem to slow him down that much.